kenhowardpdx/kenhowardpdx.github.io/resume/index.md

 noindex: true
 ---

-I’m looking to work with creative people to build amazing products with clean interfaces.
-There’s more than one way to solve a problem but the best way to solve it is with collaboration.
-I’m a collaborative team member and not afraid to voice my opinion while capable of hearing the opinions of others.
+I’m looking to work with creative people building amazing products with clean interfaces.
+There’s more than one way to solve a problem and the best way to solve it is with collaboration.
+I’m a collaborative team member vocal with my opinions and willing to hear the opinions of others.

 ## Contact Information
 **Email:** <a href="mailto:ken@kenhoward.dev">ken@kenhoward.dev</a><br>